-Natalia Letki (MA Warsaw, MA CEU, Dphil Oxon), associate professor at the Faculty of Political Science and International Studies, University of Warsaw.
+Natalia Letki, associate professor at the Faculty of Political Science and International Studies and Centre for Excellence in Social Sciences, University of Warsaw.

 Tomasz Zaleskiewicz, full professor in psychology, head of the Center for Research in Economic Behavior at SWPS University of Social Sciences and Humanities, Wroclaw, Poland.

-Szymon Wichary, an associate professor at the Institute of Psychology, Jagiellonian University, Krakow.
+Szymon Wichary, associate professor at the Institute of Psychology, Jagiellonian University, Krakow.

 'This book is excellent collection of psychological insights into people’s perception, understanding and reactions to the SARS-CoV-2 pandemic.
 The scholarly analysis of individual, group and societal dynamics deals with emotions, risk perception and decision making, trust in experts and institutions, adaptation processes and the fight against restrictions to regain the lost freedom…a must-read for everybody trying to understand the crisis and a valuable source for students and researchers in the field of psychology and behavioral sciences.'

 'In the course of the COVID-19 pandemic, an extraordinary number of people turned overnight into specialists in individual psychology, social psychology, and sociology.
 Peremptory statements about how people feel, individually and collectively, circulated widely and irresponsibly.
 This book represents a timely and successful effort to counter such epistemic trespassing, by laying out what is known in the relevant fields.
 Warmly recommended.'